Multilevel decompositions and norms for negative order Sobolev spaces: Concluding remarks

-Note that the additional space $\PP^0(\TT_0)$ necessitates the inversion of the Riesz matrices corresponding to the inner product $\ip\cdot\cdot_{-s}$ resp. $\ip\cdot\cdot_{-s,\sim}$ on the coarsest level when implementing the preconditioners.
+Note that the additional space $\PP^0(\TT_0)$ necessitates the inversion of the Riesz matrix corresponding to the inner product $\ip\cdot\cdot_{-s}$ resp. $\ip\cdot\cdot_{-s,\sim}$ or a discrete one on the coarsest level when implementing the preconditioners.
 However, tighter equivalence constants are expected.

 Fifth, decompositions resp. multilevel norms for polynomial discretization spaces of higher order can be handled using the following observations: For some fixed $p\geq 1$ consider

 where $\PP_*^p(\TT_L)$ is $L^2(\Omega)$ orthogonal to $\PP^0(\TT_L)$.
 Let $\{\chi_{\widehat T,1},\dots,\chi_{\widehat T,d_p-1}\}$ denote a basis of $\PP_*^p(\widehat T)$ with $\widehat T$ being a reference element and $d_p =\dim(\PP^p(T))$.
 Using affine transformations this basis defines a basis $\{\chi_{T,1},\dots,\chi_{T,d_p-1}\}$ of $\PP_*^p(T)$ for all $T\in\TT_L$.
 Then,